Geyser Guide | Cosmopolitan Projects

 • According to safety requirements to prevent severe burns and to assist in energy saving, the standard factory setting is 36°C.

-• It will need more solar energy and electricity units to warm the water to a higher temperature, costing you more money.
+• It will require additional solar energy and electricity units to raise the water temperature, resulting in higher costs.

-• You will lose more water through the overflow safety valve since higher temperature leads to more pressure in the valve, resulting in additional water costs on your municipal account.
+• You will lose more water through the overflow safety valve because higher temperatures increase the pressure in the valve, resulting in additional water costs on your municipal account.

 Taking care of your solar geyser during water-shedding